mlabs-haskell/radix-simple-vote/README.md

 # Radix Simple Vote

+A Radix DApp for representing a simple voting process.

 This repo contains:

-- `scrypto`: blueprint for representing a simple voting process on Radix, with tests
+- `scrypto`: on-chain code, with tests
-- `client`: frontend for interacting with the blueprint
+- `client`: frontend for interacting with the on-chain code